-In 1998, the State Executive and Legislature adopted the first multi-year capital plan for SUNY's Educational Facilities and Hospital Capital Programs, enabling SUNY and the Fund to plan within known funding levels over a multi-year period.
+In 1998, the State Executive and Legislature adopted the first multi-year capital plan for SUNY's Educational Facilities and Hospital Capital Programs.
+Additional multi-year plans followed in 2004 and 2009, enabling SUNY and the Fund to plan within known funding levels over a multi-year period.
 That was followed by years of unpredictable funding during which SUNY, in collaboration with the Fund, campuses and partners in the design and construction industry, intensified advocacy efforts to secure future multi-year capital plans.
 These efforts proved successful.
 Since fiscal year 2017-18, the State has provided a stable base level of capital support for both the Educational Facilities Capital Program and for the Hospital Capital Program, with plans to continue this support in future fiscal years.

-The following chart shows the varying levels of support for the bonded portion of the educational and hospital capital programs since fiscal year 2010-11.
+The following chart shows the varying levels of support for the bonded portion of the educational and hospital capital programs since fiscal year 2012-13.
 In addition to base level funding for critical maintenance (CM), on occasion campuses will receive funding for specific Strategic Initiatives (SI) projects.
 This SI funding is unpredictable which makes planning for projects more complicated.
-In the fiscal year 2020-21 State Budget, a \$300 million Strategic Needs Capital Matching Program was enacted that will provide a \$2 State match for every \$1 raised by a campus for approved projects.
-This program is subject to a plan to be developed by the Chancellor of the State University of New York and approved by the Director of the Division of the Budget.
+In the fiscal year 2021-22 State Budget, the State enacted \$810 million in capital for SUNY including the recurring \$550 million in critical maintenance funding, \$10 million for educational opportunity centers, \$150 million for hospitals, and a \$100 million appropriation that can be used for new initiatives.
+This \$100 million appropriation is subject to a plan to be developed by SUNY and approved by the State Division of the Budget.